 When I had the landscape shot I wanted, I prepared my setup to capture a photo of the moon.
 I changed lenses – choosing a 300mm focal length so I could zoom in and capture the details in the moon.
-In the shot below, you can see that the moon is properly exposed – but the sky is completely black, rather than the deep blue it was in reality.
+The moon is properly exposed in the shot below.
+However, the sky is completely black, rather than the reality of it being a deep blue.

 In Photoshop, I combined the two images for a finished “composite” shot.
-Of course, the blended image isn’t entirely true to the reality of the scene – but neither was the original, unedited image.
+Of course, the blended image isn’t entirely true to the reality of the scene.
+Although, neither was the original, unedited image.
 My finished composite captures the feeling of that huge, golden moon over the bizarre desert landscape.

 If composite imagery isn’t your thing – I have good news for you.
 It is possible to capture both the moon and foreground in a single camera exposure.
 The trick is to photography the moon at twilight.
 When the light is low, you can capture the moon and the foreground with a single exposure – without blowing out the moon or leaving the landscape pitch dark.